 As a Mixer and Producer I've worked with artist around the World.
 I've worked recently on Platinum selling albums for TWICE and #1 charting songs for Jessica Jung and BTOB.
 Stateside I've worked with The Plain White T's and recently LA based pop/funk duo Kismit's debut EP.

 I grew up in and around studios, it ran in the family.
 Raise in Chicago and based in LA.
 In recent years I've taken on Mixing and Production roles for an eclectic array of Local artists and international groups alike.

 I love to mix.
-Every song is a puzzle, every mix can and should be exiting.
+Every song is a puzzle, every mix can and should be exciting.
 Let's make it happen.